 We will need to manage our anticipated growth and increased operational activity.
 Our personnel, systems and facilities currently in place may not be adequate to support this future growth.
+Our future financial performance and our ability to compete effectively will depend, in part, on our ability to effectively manage any future growth.
 Our need to effectively execute our growth strategy requires that we:

-- manage our regulatory approval trials effectively; - manage our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors, collaborators and other third parties; - develop internal sales and marketing capabilities; - commercialize our product candidates; - improve our operational, financial and management controls, reporting systems and procedures; and - attract and motivate sufficient numbers of talented employees.
+- manage our regulatory approvals and clinical trials effectively; - manage our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors, collaborators and other third parties; - develop internal sales and marketing capabilities; - commercialize our product candidates; - improve our operational, financial and management controls, reporting systems and procedures; and - attract and motivate sufficient numbers of talented employees.

 This future growth could place a strain on our administrative and operational infrastructure and may require our management to divert a disproportionate amount of its attention away from our day-to-day activities.
 We may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel, which may result in weaknesses in our infrastructure, give rise to operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 We may not be able to make improvements to our management information and control systems in an efficient or timely manner and may discover deficiencies in existing systems and controls.
 If our management is unable to effectively manage our expected growth, our expenses may increase more than expected, our ability to generate or increase our revenues could be reduced and we may not be able to implement our business strategy.
-Our future financial performance and our ability to compete effectively will depend, in part, on our ability to effectively manage any future growth.

-We may not be able to manage our business effectively if we are unable to attract and motivate key personnel or if we lose any of our current management team.
+We may not be able to manage our business effectively if we are unable to attract and motivate key members or if we lose key members of our current management team.

 We may not be able to attract or motivate qualified management and scientific and clinical personnel in the future due to the intense competition for qualified personnel among biotechnology, pharmaceutical and other businesses.
-Our industry has experienced a high rate of turnover of management personnel in recent years.
+Our industry has experienced a high rate of tumover of management personnel in recent years.
 If we are not able to attract and motivate necessary personnel to accomplish our business objectives, we may experience constraints that will significantly impede the achievement of our objectives.

 We are highly dependent on the development, regulatory, commercial and financial expertise of our management, particularly Jack A. Khattar, our President and Chief Executive Officer.
 We do not have any employment agreements with any member of our senior management team except Mr. Khattar.
-If we lose any members of our management team, we may not be able to find suitable replacements in a timely fashion, if at all.
-For instance, following the resignation of our Senior Vice President, Chief Medical Officer, Dr. Paolo Baroldi, in March 2012, we intend to manage such responsibilities through existing personnel and services provided by Dr. Baroldi under a consulting arrangement.
+If we lose key members of our management team, we may not be able to find suitable replacements in a timely fashion, if at all.
 We cannot be certain that future management transitions will not disrupt our operations and generate concern among employees and those with whom we do business.
-For instance, since the October 2011 resignation of Russell P. Wilson, our Chief Financial Officer since 2009, we have had two Chief Financial Officers, including Gregory S. Patrick, our Chief Financial Officer since November 2011.

-In addition to the competition for personnel, the greater Washington D.C. metropolitan area in particular is characterized by a high cost of living.
-As such, we could have difficulty attracting experienced personnel to our company and may be required to expend significant financial resources in our employee recruitment efforts.
+In addition to the competition for personnel, our corporate officers are located in the greater Washington D.C. metropolitan area, an area that is characterized by a high cost of living.
+As such, we could have difficulty attracting experienced personnel to our Company and may be required to expend significant financial resources in our employee recruitment efforts.